 - Standard Opt-Out – Point-of-sale and ATM transactions are rejected, with no NSF fees or overdraft fees charged.
 Checks and ACH electronic transfers follow the same rules as above, since those are still overdraft-protected.

 - Complete Opt-out (if available) – Same as standard opt-out, except that all checks and ACH transfers are returned for insufficient funds and NSF fees will apply.
+If this could result in any of your required payments being made late, it could damage your credit for years to come.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 As an alternative to this type of overdraft protection, many banks allow you to link to a secondary checking or savings account at their institution to cover overdrafts – or even to a credit card.
 There may be transaction fees associated with this service, but they should be lower than typical overdraft or insufficient funds fees.